fridzema/fridzel/readme.md

 * Ansible provision script

 ## Installation

+Recommended:
+`composer create-project fridzema/fridzel `

+Or:

-`git clone https://github.com/fridzema/fridzel && cd fridzel && composer install && npm install && npm run dev && cp .env.example .env`
+`git clone https://github.com/fridzema/fridzel && cd fridzel && composer install && cp .env.example .env`

 Fill the `.env` file with your own values, and then do not forget to seed the database